 Northener Clark, son of a milkman, can’t be accused of ingrained metrocentric elitism.
 Clark added that not enough time had been spent talking about the movement of people compared to that of goods, following Britain’s exit.
 That’s true.
 However, in calling for continued free movement of labour, like Labour’s Starmer he’s arrogantly disregarding the genuine concerns about mass EU immigration that underpinned the referendum result.

-May has said that free movement will end.
+May had said that free movement would end.
 (See above.)
-Clark should get back in his box.
+Clark needed to get back in his box.

-The Chequers white paper, under the heading of ‘Immigration’, welcomes the contribution that migrants bring to our economy and society, and goes on to say:
+The Chequers white paper, under the heading of ‘Immigration’, welcomed the contribution that migrants bring to our economy and society, and went on to say: